National Guard deployed to Piedmont Newnan Hospital

 Back in late August, Kemp announced a total of 180 National Guard members were deployed to 10 hospitals across the state — Southeast Georgia Health System in Brunswick, Northeast Georgia Medical Center in Gainesville, Wellstar Kennestone in Marietta, Piedmont Henry in Stockbridge, Phoebe Putney in Albany, Memorial Health University Medical Center in Savannah, Navicent Health in Macon, Grady Hospital in Atlanta, Piedmont Fayette in Fayetteville and Houston Medical Center in Warner Robins.

-Around that time, Mike Robertson stated that the hospital has averaged 128 percent over their bed capacity, which has put a strain on their staff, equipment and resources.
+Around that time, Mike Robertson stated that the hospital has averaged 128% over their bed capacity, which has put a strain on their staff, equipment and resources.

 On Tuesday afternoon, the Georgia Coordinating Center reported that the emergency department at Piedmont Newnan Hospital was “severely overcrowded” and was in total diversion, meaning they were unable to accept EMS patients at that time, according to the GCC website.
 The hospital has paused elective surgeries in an effort to better serve COVID-19 patients.